-Any research or study conducted at University facilities, or undertaken by persons connected to the University, involving human subjects, animals or biohazardous materials must be reviewed and approved by the appropriate University of Saskatchewan Research Ethics Board (REB) or Committee.
-For more information see How Do I Get Ethics Approval.
+Any research or study conducted at University facilities, or undertaken by persons connected to the University, involving human participants, animals or biohazardous materials must be reviewed and approved by the appropriate University of Saskatchewan Research Ethics Board (REB) or Committee.

 - Applications to the Animal REB should be emailed to firstname.lastname@example.org

-All other documents, including, amendments, modifications, annual report forms, study closure forms or unanticipated problem reports can also be submitted by email, followed by a paper copy for those documents requiring a signature.
+All other documents, including, amendments, modifications, annual report forms, study closure forms or unanticipated problem reports can also be submitted by email.
 If you are concerned about the security of your emailed documents, please contact the Research Services and Ethics Office and we will discuss arrangements for secure transmission.

 Any person witnessing or having direct knowledge of a situation that they believe jeopardizes animal welfare should report the incident immediately.
 Such situations may include, but are not limited to, an apparent case of non-compliance with policy or guidelines for animal use, a clinical emergency, or a mechanical or facility issue that jeopardizes animal safety or welfare.